How to fill out the FAFSA if your parent is deceased

 If a parent died after you submitted your FAFSA, there are ways to adjust your FAFSA.
 A good first course of action is to call the financial aid office of the school you’re planning to attend and request a form to update your financial aid information.
 Different schools might have different procedures and forms to complete.

-As an independent student, you’ll report only your financial information (unless you’re married, in which case you’ll include your spouse’s information as well).
+As an independent student, you’ll report only your financial information (unless you’re married, which means you’ll include your spouse’s information as well).
 Your financial information is one of the most important factors in determining how much financial aid you’re eligible for, so if you didn’t previously qualify for federal scholarships and grants because of your parent’s income, you might now.

-Does life insurance affect financial aid?
+How life insurance affects financial aid

-If you’re a beneficiary on a parent’s life insurance policy and you receive a payout after their death, that payout typically counts as income to the beneficiary.
+If you’re a beneficiary on a parent’s life insurance policy and receive a payout after their death, that payout typically counts as income to the beneficiary.
 This, in turn, could decrease how much financial aid you’re eligible for.

-How to fill out the FAFSA if you have a legal guardian or foster parents
+How to fill out the 2023-24 FAFSA with divorced parents